 Although you’ll have more options if you have a really good credit score, there are traditional loan alternatives that won’t take you forever to build up to.
-You can get FHA loans with a credit score of it as low as 580 and a 3.5% down payment.
+You can get FHA loans with a credit score of it as low as 580 and with a 3.5% down payment.
 If your median FICO® Score is 620 or higher, you can have a higher DTI, which may add to your budget.

 VA loans are available to qualifying servicemembers, veterans and surviving spouses.
 You don’t need a down payment.
 The VA doesn’t have a minimum FICO® Score requirement, but lenders set their own policies.
-At Rocket Mortgage®, we require a median score of 580.
+At Rocket Mortgage®, we require a minimum median score of 580.